 Figure 14.
 Cyclic voltammograms of the SAM in CH3CN with 0.02 M n-Bu4NPF6 (vs Ag(s)) at different scan rates; from lower to higher intensity: 50 (dotted line), 100 (dash-dot line) and 200 mV/s (solid line).
 Inset: Plot of the current intensity vs scan rate.

 The magnetic properties of the SAM were investigated by EPR.
 The signal observed in the EPR spectrum of the SAM (Figure 15) unambiguously demonstrates that the magnetic properties of the TEMPO-substituted disulfide 3 were preserved on the surface.
-We measured the EPR spectra of the SAM on the 2D substrate oriented either parallel or perpendicular with respect to the magnetic field and we observed that the position (g value) and linewidth of the spectra were different.
+We measured the EPR spectra of the SAM on the 2D substrate oriented either parallel or perpendicular with respect to the magnetic field and we observed that the position (g value) and linewidth of the spectra were different for different orientations.
 When the substrate was oriented parallel to the magnetic field the spectrum showed a broader line (13.5 G) at g-value 2.0063 (Figure 15a) whereas in the spectrum obtained with the substrate perpendicular to the magnetic field, the linewidth was 9.4 G and the g-value 2.0049 (Figure 15b).
 Interestingly, the g-value of the former spectrum (parallel direction) coincides with the one obtained for the a direction of the crystal (Figure 6 and 7) i. e. parallel to the axis across the TEMPO ring.
 On the other hand, the g-value of the latter spectrum (perpendicular direction) coincides with the one obtained at 45º with respect to the c axis of the crystal (Figure 7) i. e. the axis passing through the centre of the TEMPO ring.

 It’s worth mentioning that apart from the g values in the SAM coinciding with those in the monocrystal, the linewidths are similar too.
 Therefore, we are detecting different EPR spectrum depending on the direction of the magnetic field over the SAM, distinguishing different anisotropy of the surface-anchored molecules.
-This is only detectable if most molecules anchored on the Au(111) substrate are oriented in the same way, and hence means that they are forming a uniform packing.
-Probably, NHO hydrogen bonds among the neighbouring branches are playing an important role in the packing on the SAM.
-Moreover, taking into account the data of the angle-resolved EPR spectra study of the monocrystal, we can estimate the orientation of the radical centres on the SAM.
+This is only detectable if most molecules anchored on the Au(111) substrate are oriented in the same way which suggests uniform packing.
+The NHO hydrogen bonds among the neighbouring branches are probably playing an important role in the packing of the SAM.
+Taking into account the results of the angle-resolved EPR study of the monocrystal, we can estimate the orientation of the radical centres on the SAM.
 Thus, the molecules are presumably oriented in the SAM as shown in the schematic representation of Figure 16.

 Figure 15.
 EPR spectra of the SAM of TEMPO derivative 3 on gold, oriented parallel to the magnetic field (a) and perpendicular to it (b).